Steaming bowl of birria ramen with stretchy Oaxaca cheese, served with crispy tacos and a side of rich consommé for dipping.

 • Perfect timing: Pulls apart in thick, juicy ropes

-Visual cue: When the meat starts peeking out of its own fat cap like a shy burlesque dancer, it’s go time.
+Visual cue: When the meat starts peeking out of its juices, it’s like a shy burlesque dancer; that’s when it’s go time.

 Shredding Hacks for the Lazy Genius